Recognize IRS Tax Scams

-Tax scammers utilize three effective lines of attack: phone, phishing emails, and fake IRS mail notices.
+Tax scammers utilize three effective lines of attack: phone, phishing emails, and fake IRS mail or tax transcript notices.
 Your vigilance and caution is your best defense against them.
 Here’s what you need to know to fend off IRS tax fraud.

 Types of IRS Tax Fraud